-Mother’s Day 2019 is just around the corner and we’re just as excited as ever to celebrate this special day!
+Mother’s Day 2021 is just around the corner and we’re as excited as ever to brainstorm some unique Mother’s day activities!
+You won’t find a more comprehensive and unique list of things to do on Mother’s Day.
 The moms in our lives deserve the world.
 No. More than the world… They deserve the universe.
-And at the very least, they deserve to spend Mothers Day doing something unique, fun and perfect for their personalities.
-Some moms want nothing more than to sit back, sip a cocktail and enjoy some serenity while others would have it differently.
-They’d love something a bit more exciting like a hike or bungee jumping.
-Ok, so maybe not the bungee jumping — definitely skip that.
-But you get the idea.
-Every mom is different so when you’re thinking up plans for this year’s Mother’s Day keep her preferences in mind.
+And at the very least, they deserve to spend Mothers Day doing something special, fun and unique to their liking.
+Some moms want nothing more than to sit back, sip a cocktail and enjoy some serenity.
+While other moms would love something a bit more exciting like a hike or bungee jumping.
+Every mom is different so when you’re making plans for this year’s Mother’s Day keep her unique preferences and personality in mind.

-Top three things to keep in mind when planning Mother’s Day.
+Top three things to keep in mind when planning Mother’s Day activities.

 - Let mom sleep in.
 [When was the last time she did this?]

 - Don’t let mom lift a finger.
-[Mom shouldn’t have to wipe, clean or cook a thing on her special day.]
+[Mom shouldn’t have to wipe, clean or cook a thing for anyone on her special day.]

 - Quality time.
 [Whatever you plan for the day, think about adding in some quality time with the whole family for at least a portion.]